JimmyDansbo/VTUIlib/README.md

 ## Initialization

-As the generic VTUI library is built without knowledge of where in memory it will be loaded, it is necessary to initialize the library before use.
+As the VTUI library is built without knowledge of where in memory it will be loaded, it is necessary to initialize the library before use.
 The initialization ensures that the jumptable at the beginning of the library is updated to point to the correct address where functions are loaded.

 After initialization, all functions can be called by referencing the base address of the library `VTUILIB`

 ## Registers

 Several zeropage addresses are used by the library for temporary storage space as well as parameter passing.
-Addresses used are `r0 - r6` (`$02 - $0F`).
+Addresses used are `r0 - r12` (`$02 - $1B`).
 These are the same registers as are used by the new kernal functions in the Commander X16.

-The VTUI library mostly uses r0, r1l and r2l for parameter passing, r0-r6 are also used for temporary storage.
+The VTUI library mostly uses r0, r1l and r2l for parameter passing, r0-r12 are also used for temporary storage and addresses to subroutines.
 All zeropage registers can be discarded as soon as a routine has returned.

 In addition to the zeropage memory, the VTUI library uses CPU registers for transferring arguments to the functions as well as temporary space and indexing.